PacktPublishing/Full-Stack-Web-Development-with-Remix/11-optimistic-ui/bee-rich/README.md

 }
 ```

+The code includes the invoice version of the functions we created in `app/server/expenses.server.ts`.

 5. **Update the create expense `action` function**

-Now, let's use the `parseExpense`and `createExpense` function sin `app/routes/dashboard/expenses/index.tsx`.
+Now, let's use the `parseExpense`and `createExpense` functions in `app/routes/dashboard/expenses/index.tsx`.

 Replace the existing `FormData` validation logic and database query in the route module's `action` function.